Man arrested after fatal shooting in Lompoc - Santa Barbara News-Press

-Lompoc police said the victim was transported to a local hospital where he was pronounced deceased.
+Lompoc police said the victim was transported to a local hospital, where he was pronounced deceased.
 Detectives responded and were able to identify the alleged shooter as 20-year-old Benito Martinez, according to Lompoc police.
-Mr. Martinez was later arrested at the police department in the early morning hours on Saturday.
+Mr. Martinez was later arrested by the police department in the early morning hours on Saturday.

 The investigation is still ongoing and anyone with information is asked to contact the Lompoc Police Department Detective Bureau.